microsoft/kiota/docs/extending/models.md

 In case of inline schemas, the type will be named by conventions:

-- Endpoint name + Operation + RequestBody
+- Last segment name + Operation + RequestBody
-- Endpoint name + Operation + Response
+- Last segment name + Operation + Response
 - Parent type name + member + id (sequential)

 ### Example 1 - using allOf and discriminator